Corsaire/first-audit/README.md

 ## Major

 ### Order reuse attack

 Currently `Exchange` contract contains storage with all filled and canceled orders.
-This creates a possibility to reuse same orders in a new version of `Exchange`.
+This creates a possibility to reuse the same orders in a new version of `Exchange`.
 Or if someone will create a clone of 0x system, orders will be indistinguishable.

 **Solution 1** : order should be bounded to `Exchange` contract address.